tisem-digital-marketing/2021-smwa/docs/announcements.md

 If you have questions - direct them to us via [Slack](https://pp4rs.slack.com).
 There's a 'Direct Message' feature so you can contact us individually as needed, but where possible post messages to a channel that all participants can see.

+!!! bug "Extra Packages for R"
+    *Date Posted: 2017-08-22*

+    We added some additional packages for the R sessions.

+    **If you have already completed the installation guide**: open RStudio and enter the following into the console and press `Return`:

+    ```r
+    extra_packages <- c("multiwayvcov", "RSQLite", "dbplyr")
+    install.packages(extra_packages)
+    ```

+    **If you have not yet completed the installation guide**: we have added these packages to the instructions, so you can follow it as is.

 !!! note "Welcome Message"
     *Date Posted: 2017-08-18*